mykeln/spotifyautofollow/README.md

 1. Run `node index.js`
 2. Open Spotify, find the playlist you'd like to follow artists in, click the Share button, then "Copy Link to Playlist"
 3. Paste the full URL into the terminal window
-4. The script will run and then open a browser window to tell you when it's done
+4. The script will run, writing each follow to the console finally opening a browser window to tell you when it's done

 You should now be following all artists!